dahliamalkhi/dahliamalkhi.github.io/_drafts/2022-07-fin-plus-bev.md

 [asynchronous VSS in BFT Consensus](https://dahliamalkhi.github.io/files/T3P-CCS19.pdf).

 There is another alternative that foregoes VSS secret-sharing verification completely and utilizes another Consensus round instead.
-The idea is that when a DAG commit is observed, it is regarded as provisional.
+The idea is that when a DAG commit is observed, it is regarded as _provisional_ only.
-For each provisional transaction which has not committed yet, the leader of the next view collects key shares (signed by the user) from F+1 parties and posts them inside its proposal.
+When a party observes that a transaction is provisionally committed, it broadcasts its share of the decryption key for the transaction.
+Note that key shares do not need dedicated broadcasts, they can be piggybacked on the stream of normal broadcasts.

+Once the leader of the next view has delivered F+1 messages with shares, it enters the view by setting setInfo() to the next view number.
+In this way, the next view proposal references F+1 shares of provisional commits from the previous view.
+When the proposal commits,
+every provisional transaction in its causal past has F+1 shares and anyone can decrypt it.

-In this way, there is agreement about how to decrypt (or about failing to decrypt) committed transactions.
+This method guarantees agreement about how to decrypt (or about failing to decrypt) committed transactions.
+Note that when more than F+1 shares are broadcast, the leader has a choice which ones to reference.
+This is fine because if the user is honest, all compositions are the same; and if not, we don't care what the leader chooses.

+In all the above cases, blind ordering do not send extra messages nor require the DAG to wait for Consensus steps.